Admitted Students

 Excitement, nerves, and lots of activity and fun!
 The preparation is over and now it is time to move-in, meet your suitemates and get your student apartment ready to call home.
 We are here to help make this process as smooth as possible.

-We will have a crew of Greeters (staff, faculty, and RA’s) welcome you.
+We will have a crew of UATX Greeters (staff and RA’s) to welcome you, help you unload, and show you to your suite.
 The volunteers will be wearing UATX team t-shirts, so you can easily find them if you have any questions or concerns.

 HOUSING